Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Joint analysis with other time series

 \subsection{Discriminating between force and readout effect using the GRS \texorpdfstring{$\Delta x$}{Dx} sensor.}

-The motion of both TM along $x$ and relative to the spacecraft has been measured at all times by the capacitive sensor of the GRS.
+The motion of both test masses along $x$ and relative to the spacecraft has been measured at all times by the capacitive sensor of the GRS.
 From their measured coordinates $x_{1,\GRS}(t)$ and $x_{2,\GRS}(t)$, we have formed a measurement of their relative displacement, independent of $\Delta x_\OMS(t)$:

 with $n_\GRS(t)$ the measurement noise.

 The difference between these two measurements only contains the difference between the noise terms:

 and would immediately reveal a spurious signal within $n_\OMS(t)$, if such signal were large enough to be detected against the relatively noisy GRS data.